 The Laparoscopic RNY Gastric Bypass surgery involves reducing the size of your stomach into a small pouch and then routes the food through a “Roux “limb of small bowel before it joins with the digestive secretions.
 The food you consume bypasses the entry into the rest of your stomach and the top part of your small intestine.
 This helps you to reduce the absorption of the amount of fat and calories from the foods you eat.
 It also decreases the absorption of vitamins and minerals from food.
 You’ll feel fuller after consuming just a few bites of food.

-Studies say that most of the patients after surgery have reduced interest in sweets and finds themselves craving healthier foods.
+Studies say that most of the patients after Gastric Bypass surgery have reduced interest in sweets and finds themselves craving healthier foods.
 The Gastric Bypass is the most restrictive procedure, and the malabsorptive part helps to achieve more weight loss than restrictive operations alone.
-This Laparoscopic RNY Gastric Bypass is the most common laparoscopic bariatric procedure in India.
+This RNY weight loss Gastric Bypass is the most common laparoscopic bariatric surgery in Hyderabad India.

-After discharge from the hospital, you need to be in touch with doctors.
-Talk to your doctor about care you need to take, safe pain medication, and when to start physical activities.
-However, the doctor will address you about the end to end care and the precautions you need to follow.
+After discharge from the bariatric surgery hospital, you need to be in touch with doctors.
+Talk to your bariatric surgeon in India about care you need to take, safe pain medication, and when to start physical activities.
+However, the Laparoscopic bariatric surgeon will address you about the end to end care and the precautions you need to follow.

-If you experience any of the signs & symptoms mentioned below after surgery, reach out your doctor right away:
+If you experience any of the signs & symptoms mentioned below after surgery, reach out your Laparoscopic bariatric surgeon right away: